1996 Serbian local elections: Subotica

 Results of the election for the Municipal Assembly of Subotica:

-No party or alliance held a working majority of seats, and although the resulting city administration was not necessarily a coalition government in the strictest sense of the term, it included representatives from rival parties.
-Incumbent mayor József Kasza of the Alliance of Vojvodina Hungarians was confirmed for another term in office on 3 January 1997, while Veselin Avdalović of the Socialist Party of Serbia and Mirko Bajić of the Alliance of Citizens of Subotica were chosen as deputy mayors.
-After a long debate at a follow-up meeting on 21 January 1997, incumbent executive council president Imre Kern of the Alliance of Vojvodina Hungarians was confirmed for another term in office, receiving thirty-four votes in a secret ballot against Mitar Nikolić of the Socialists (twenty-four votes), and Blaško Gabrić of the Subotica Civic Alliance (seven votes).
+No party or alliance held a working majority of seats, and the Alliance of Vojvodina Hungarians ultimately formed a grand coalition government with the rival Socialist Party of Serbia and other parties.
+Incumbent mayor József Kasza of the Alliance of Vojvodina Hungarians was confirmed for another term in office on 3 January 1997, while Veselin Avdalović of the Socialists and Mirko Bajić of the Alliance of Citizens of Subotica were chosen as deputy mayors.
+After a long and sometimes bitter debate at a follow-up meeting on 21 January 1997, incumbent executive council president Imre Kern of the Alliance of Vojvodina Hungarians was confirmed for another term in office, receiving thirty-four votes in a secret ballot against Mitar Nikolić of the Socialists (twenty-four votes), and Blaško Gabrić of the Alliance of Citizens of Subotica (seven votes).

 Mirko Bajić left the Alliance of Citizens of Subotica in late 1999 and joined the Democratic Party.